Battle of Maguaga: The battle

-At Monguagon, Miller's command, comprising 280 regulars, more than 330 Ohio Volunteer troops, and about 60 Michigan Legionnaires(Mostly Muskrat French under Antoine Dequindre) found their path barred by Adam Muir, with 205 British regulars, Canadian militia and Native American.
+At Monguagon, Miller's command, comprising 280 regulars and more than 330 Ohio Volunteer troops, found their path barred by Adam Muir, with 205 British regulars, Canadian militia and Native American.
 As the Americans advanced into a heavy fire, things started to go wrong for the British.
 The Canadian author John Richardson was present as a volunteer and later wrote:

 Noticing some men creeping through the woods on their right, some of the redcoats thought it was the enemy trying to outflank them and opened fire on them.
 The "enemy" turned out to be Potawatomi warriors allied to the British under Chief Main Poc, who immediately thought that the people firing at them must be Americans.
 Briton and Native American blazed away at each other until the Potawatomi realized that they were fighting their own side and withdrew into the woods to the rear.

 Meanwhile, seeing the American advance waver, Muir ordered the bugler of the light company of the 41st Regiment to sound the charge.
 In the British Army, only the light infantry used the bugle; the rest of the infantry communicated using drumbeats.
 The officer commanding one of the other companies of the 41st Regiment thought that the bugle was sounding the "recall" and ordered his men to fall back.
 Before Muir knew what was happening, his whole force was streaming off to the rear.
 The Americans, who thought that the British were running from them, took heart and advanced over Muir's vacated position in pursuit of an enemy they thought they had routed.
 Miller advanced a good distance only to find that Muir had rallied his men and was standing, awaiting another attack.
 Miller, satisfied with his "victory", decided not to renew his assault.